vtereshkov/umka-lang/doc/lang.md

 ## Embedding API

-The Umka interpreter is a shared library that provides the API for embedding into a C/C++ host application.
+The Umka interpreter is a static or shared library that provides the API for embedding into a C/C++ host application.

-### API types
+### Basic functionality

+#### Types

 ```
 typedef union